 Mask chains, a hygienic way to hold on to your mask, also look good as a stand-alone accessory

-As the new normal evolves into routine, it is becoming more natural to grab our mask as we head out the door along with our keys, phone and purse.
+As the new normal evolves into routine, it has become natural to grab our mask as we head out the door along with our keys, phone and purse.
 But what then?
 The etiquette for masks when they aren’t needed isn’t yet clear, but leaving them in a pocket or dangling from a wrist clearly isn’t the most hygienic way forwards.
 Jewellers are solving the problem for us, redefining functionality in aesthetically pleasing new ways to create chic mask jewellery.

 Knobbly Studio at Jeryco

 Mask always slipping down your nose?
 Knobbly Studio can fix that.
 Their mask bridge piece, available in either sterling silver or gold vermeil, neatly hooks the mask onto your nose to prevent it sliding down.
 The coiled edges, studded with a sparkling gem, add an elegant touch to an everyday essential.